raghavtalwar/Red-Team-Operations/12 - Command and Control (TA0011)/Cobalt Strike C2.md

 ![[Pasted image 20240130225923.png]]
 ### Create an Cobalt Strike listener
-1. A command and control server is useless if we do not listen for new incoming connections, Let's fix that right now.
+A command and control server is useless if we do not listen for new incoming connections, Let's fix that right now.
+In this guide we are looking at easiest example to setup a Listener and Launcher/Payload

-In Cobalt Strike there are multiple ways to setup a listener.:
+In Cobalt Strike there are multiple ways to setup a listener:
 1. Click Headphone icon on menu or Click on Cobalt Strike on the top of the menu and then select Listeners.
 2. A new tab is now going to open in the bottom half of your client called Listeners, go ahead and click the Add button.
 	1. `Name:` The name of the listener, pick something descriptive for example HTTPS-Short or DNS-Long